Advocacy and Interpreting

 Bearded man wearing a black polo and NHS lanyard looking upwards indoors.

 Once you choose an option, you will then be asked to select the language you require.
-There are 30 language options on the menu, with an option for further languages which can be supported.
+There are 30 language options on the menu, with an option for further supported languages.

 These further options include British Sign Language (BSL).
 You can learn about our new video British Sign Language Interpreting App for our deaf community in Tower Hamlets here.